lolcraftboy14/EurekaMine-MP/README.md

  ## Plugins ##
  EurekaMine works with all simple Bukkit plugins.

-## How To Start ##
+## How To Install ##

-To start the server for the first time, open your CMD (terminal, if your'e on Linux) and navigate the location of the jar file.
+To start the server for the first time, open your CMD (terminal, if you're on Linux) and navigate the location of the jar file.
 You can move around with: cd (folder name).
-Once your'e in the folder of the jar file type : java -jar EurekaMine.jar.
+Once you're in the folder of the jar file type : java -jar EurekaMine.jar.
+If you're on Windows, you can make things simpler for yourself, by making a batch file.
+To do this create a new text document and write "java -jar EurekaMine.jar".
+Do not add the quotes.
+Than go to "Save As" and name it: EurekaMine-MP.bat.
+Make sure that the file type is set to "All Files" and click save.
+After you start the server for the first time, several folders and files will be created in the folder of the jar file.